Copying and re-use without the Library's permission

-In contrast, some rare or unique collection items may have access restrictions that require permission from the Library before you copy them.
-This permission does not relate to any copyright in the item, but relates to collection management issues, such as handling items with care and ensuring the Library is properly attributed.
+In contrast, some collection items may have access restrictions that require permission from the Library before you copy or re-use them.
+This permission does not relate to any copyright in the item, but relates to collection management issues, such as ensuring that fragile items are handled with care, and that the Library is properly attributed for certain public uses.

-- We need to check whether any special restrictions apply to the works.
-A special restriction may apply, for example, because we agreed to a request by a collection donor that they retain control of copying for a certain period, even though they may not own copyright in the works they donated.
+- Library staff need to check whether any special restrictions apply to the works.
+A special restriction may apply, for example, because the Library agreed to a request by a collection donor that they retain control of the work's use for a certain period, even though they may not own copyright in the works they donated, or copyright has expired.
 These restrictions are often requested because the material contains private or sensitive information.

-- We need to secure your agreement to cite the creator and title of the rare or unique work you are copying, and to acknowledge the Library as the owner.
+- Library staff seek your agreement to cite the creator and title of the rare or unique work you are re-using, and to acknowledge the Library as the owner.
 That way, anyone who comes across your reproduction can trace the material back to the Library's collection.
-The Library does not charge for permission to reproduce rare and unique works from its collections.

-You may find digital copies of items from the Library's collections, such as photographs or recorded interviews, on the Library's website and catalogue.
+You will find digital copies of items from the Library's collections, such as photographs, diaries, letters or recorded interviews on the Library's website.
 Where this material is out of copyright it may be freely used provided the Library and the creator are acknowledged; however, the Library does not endorse any inappropriate or derogatory use.

 For further information about obtaining the Library's permission to copy items found on the National Library's website (not in the catalogue), please Ask a Librarian.